tenzindorji/projectnotes/kubernetes/README.md

       - Old version is still running and taking traffic
       - Switch traffic to new version completely.

-      - service type should be NodePort and selector should have app name and Version.
+      - service type should be NodePort OR LoadBalancer  and selector should have app name and Version.
           ```
           spec:
-            type: NodePort
+            type: NodePort/LoadBalancer
             Ports:
             ...
           selector: